Tree-Like Structure

 Gets the path to get from a parent to a given child.

-Returns an empty array if the child is actually the given parent or undefined
+Returns an empty array if the child is actually the given parent or undefined if the child is not a child of the parent.

 getRootPath<T extends object>(value: object): RootPath<T>